Los Angeles & California · Telehealth

 What LGBTQ+ Clients Often Say

-"My family is 'accepting,' but they still say things that make me feel like a guest in my own home."
+"My family is 'accepting,' but they still say things that make me feel like they're just tolerating me."

 "Being queer and a person of color feels like I never fully belong in either community."

-"I'm exhausted by having to educate every person I trust with my story."
+"I'm exhausted by having to educate so many people about my experience."

 What Affirming LGBTQ+ Therapy Actually Means

-Most mainstream mental health care was not built with LGBTQ+ people in mind.
-Therapy models, assessment tools, and even the language of mental health have historically pathologized queer and trans identities rather than affirming them.
-The harm from that history does not disappear just because the field has evolved.
+Mainstream mental health care has historically not been built for LGBTQ+ or QTIBIPOC communities.
+Therapy models, assessment tools, and the language of mental health have pathologized queer and trans identities as "other" or "pathological".
+The harm from that history does not disappear because people say they are "affirming" in words that don't always translate to action.

-At Nokdu, we understand that minority stress — the chronic stress of navigating a world that is not built for you — is real, cumulative, and has measurable effects on mental and physical health.
-Anxiety, depression, relational difficulties, and identity confusion in LGBTQ+ people are not personal failings.
-They are often reasonable responses to living in environments that routinely communicate that you are too much, not enough, or not real.
+Minority stress is the measurable psychological burden caused by stigma, discrimination, and marginalization.
+At Nokdu, we understand that the chronic stress of navigating a transphobic and homophobic world has huge impacts on mental and physical health.
+Anxiety, depression, relational difficulties, and identity confusion in LGBTQ+ communities are often natural responses to living in environments that tell you that you are too much, not enough, or not real.

 We also hold the intersection of multiple marginalized identities.
 LGBTQ+ BIPOC clients, immigrants, and those navigating cultural or religious communities that do not affirm their identities carry layered experiences that require a therapist who can hold complexity.
-We bring a trauma-informed lens and genuine cultural humility to that work.
+We bring an anti-oppression lens and a trauma-informed therapy approach to the process.

 Internalized Homophobia & Transphobia

-Navigating family rejection, chosen family dynamics, queer relationships, and intimacy when shame has been layered into your earliest experiences of connection.
+Navigating family rejection, chosen family dynamics, queer relationships, and intimacy can be challenging when shame has been layered into your earliest experiences of connection.
+We can support you in that journey.

 Gender Identity & Gender Dysphoria

-Supporting trans, nonbinary, and gender-expansive people navigating transition, dysphoria, embodiment, and the social and relational dimensions of gender.
+Our team specializes in supporting trans, nonbinary, and gender-expansive people navigating dysphoria, embodiment, and the social and relational dimensions of gender.
+Our team can support you in continuing to manifest a gender-affirming life.

 From What You Were Told to What Is True

-LGBTQ+ people absorb a lifetime of messages about who they are — from families, schools, religious institutions, and culture.
-Therapy helps you identify which ones you actually believe and which ones were simply handed to you.
+LGBTQ+ communities absorb a lifetime of messages about who they are: from families, schools, religious institutions, and the larger culture.
+Therapy helps you identify which ones you actually believe, and which ones you want to release.

 What you heard